International Research Conference

 where a and n are characteristic of each drug.

-Dilution and succussion : These are the two most important basic things.
-First is law of similars ( the likes behave as likes- the material is chosen for the selection of the mother tincture) and the serial dilution in water or in ethanol, followed by mechanical vibration, The two together, known as potentisation.
+Dilution and succussion, are the two most important basic technology to prepare homeopathic medicines.
+First is law of similar ( the likes behave as likes- the material is chosen for the selection of the mother tincture) and the serial dilution in water or in ethanol, followed by mechanical vibration, The two together, known as potentisation.
 Potentisation dissociates the structure of medicine to nanoparticle and it forms coherent domains (CD) in the liquid, trapping energy from ambient electromagnetic field.

 The succussion dissociates the structure of medicine(2019, MedCrave IJ Complementary & Alternative Medicine 12(6), 221-223 )